 Follow our Facebook page to receive updates in your news feed.
 You’ll be able to post your own comments, too.

 Elle from Bristol uses Twitter to meet other WW members.
 "I was already on Twitter, but I hadn’t thought of using it to help me on my weight loss journey before.
 I followed WW UK and began tweeting other members to ask for advice or recipe ideas.
 It’s been great for me as, if faced with temptation when out and about, I can turn to my Twitter friends for uplifting advice and support."

 4. Write a blog

 Zoe from Dublin writes a blog to help her stay at goal.
 "I’d lose, then regain, lose again and then regain.
 In 2012, at my heaviest ever, I decided I needed to fundamentally change my attitude to weight loss.
 I started a blog, where I could record my progress properly.
 I reached goal after a year and I know that my blog was key to my success.
 Having followers created another group of people that I was accountable to, as well as my WW Coach and fellow WW members.
 I know I have to keep an eye on things, as people will be watching!"

 5. All hail the ‘healthie’

 There are more people than ever on Instagram posting their healthy food selfies – or ‘healthies’, as we like to call them.
 Start an account to help track your meals, or get inspired to make something new.
-Start snapping your ‘healthie’ collection at instagram.com and tag it with #MyWWJourney, so we can see what you’ve been creating!
+Start snapping your ‘healthie’ collection at and tag with #MyWWJourney so we can see what you’ve been creating!
+Find us on Instagram.